-MSA Rules and Policies
+MSA Policies and Guidelines

 Masters Swimming Australia produces an Annual Report on its activities during the previous calendar year.
 Choose from the list below for the reports from previous years.

 Organising an Event

 |Guidelines for Meet Directors and Clubs

 |The National Technical Committee has produced Guidelines for Meet Directors and Clubs to assist organising committees and clubs to understand the processes and the applicable rules involved in hosting a masters swimming event.
 They are there for guidance, which means that you may not need to adhere to all of them.

 |Guidelines for Organising Open Water Swims

 |This document has been developed to support the Open Water Swim Rules.
 It has been recognised that while the Open Water Swim Rules define some of the parameters for the conduct of an open water swim, there is a need for a document that assisted the organising committee of an open water swim to run an enjoyable, safe and financially rewarding event.

 |Guidelines for Organising Postal Swims

 |The intention of this document is to provide uniformity for conducting Postal Swims sanctioned by Masters Swimming Australia.
 It is not the intention that this document replaces the National Rules but rather complements them and specific references have been made to the Rules where it is considered appropriate to emphasise that particular rule.

 |National Championships Meet Guide

-This publication, is the result of years of experience by past organisers of this event, and has been compiled to assist you to run a successful National Championships or any swim meet.In the process, recommendations from the final reports of the organising committees of each National Championships have been considered by the National Swim Meet Committee and, if appropriate, added to the Guide.
+|Organising any event can be a challenging task, let alone organising a National Championships.
+It takes years of preparation, and as the meet draws closer, it entails review and fine-tuning of each segment of the total event.
+Organising a National Championships can also be enjoyable and rewarding and there is often a tremendous sense of achievement when the task is successfully completed.This publication, is the result of years of experience by past organisers of this event, and has been compiled to assist you to run a successful National Championships or any swim meet.In the process, recommendations from the final reports of the organising committees of each National Championships have been considered by the National Swim Meet Committee and, if appropriate, added to the Guide.
 The National Swim Meet Committee completed the current revised edition of the Guide in May 2017.
 This edition also includes cross-references to the Rules and By-Laws of Masters Swimming Australia.
 It is a dynamic document and we welcome your suggestions to improve it.